June 12, 2026

 Basic route planning still matters.
 Stop order, distance, traffic, and driver availability all affect the day.
 But mixed fleets add another layer because the vehicle decision, route decision, and schedule decision are all connected.

 That is manageable when the fleet is small and the work is predictable.
-It gets harder as the operation grows to 10, 25, 50, or 100 vehicles, especially when gas, hybrid, and electric vehicles are all part of the same plan.
+It gets harder as the operation grows to 25, 50, 100, or 500+ vehicles, especially when gas, hybrid, and electric vehicles are all part of the same plan.
 Add variable routes, urgent requests, customer cancellations, traffic delays, and shifting pickup or delivery volumes, and the shortest route is not always the best route.
 The best route is the one that survives the day.

 This is why vehicle assignment, route planning, and scheduling cannot be treated as separate decisions.
-A 2025 research paper on electrifying demand-responsive fleet services makes the same point, treating fleet size, charging infrastructure, and mixed-fleet routing as connected planning decisions.
+A 2025 research paper from Cornell University on electrifying demand-responsive fleet services makes the same point, treating fleet size, charging infrastructure, and mixed-fleet routing as connected planning decisions.
 It reinforces the point that the size of the fleet, where vehicles can charge, and which routes they are assigned to all affect whether the daily schedule can actually work.

 That is the issue many operators eventually run into.
 A route can look efficient in isolation but still fail in practice if the wrong vehicle is assigned, the schedule is too tight, or the vehicle’s operating limits are not accounted for.